Contact Geometry of the Restricted Three-Body Problem on $\mathbb{S}^2$: Introduction

 To simplify the equations, we normalize the masses so that the total mass is 1, which results in masses $m_1=m_2=1/2$.
 We consider a circular relative equilibrium, where the primaries rotate around each other at the same latitude with respect to the equator with a fixed angular velocity $\omega$ (see Figure \ref{fig:sphere}).

 Due to the spherical metric and the presence of antipodal singularities, our Hamiltonian (see \eqref{H}) is substantially more complicated than the one analyzed in the planar case in \cite{AL}.
 We will not derive the Hamiltonian from scratch and instead refer the reader to \cite{ALM} for more details about its construction.
 We focus on the case where the motion of the primaries takes place on a circle with a radius of $ a=1/\sqrt{2} $ (and $ z=1/\sqrt{2} $); as shown in \cite{Andrade}, for this value of $ a $, there are only two critical points of the Hamiltonian, one located at the north pole and the other at the south pole.
 The north pole is the location in the configuration space of the first Lagrange point, which we denote by $ L_1 $ since the motion of the primaries takes place in the northern hemisphere.
 We consider a regular value $ c $ of the Hamiltonian $H$ and examine the energy hypersurface $ H^{-1}(c) $ when $ c $ is below the value assumed by the Hamiltonian at the first Lagrange point and slightly above it.
 We note that if $ c<H(L_1) $, then the energy hypersurface $ H^{-1}(c) $ has two connected components that bound a region around the masses $ m_1 $ and $ m_2 $.
 We denote them by $ \Sigma_{c}^{m_1} $ and $ \Sigma_{c}^{m_2} $, respectively.
-If the value of $ c $ is slightly above $H(L_1)$, then the energy hypersurface has only one connected component, and we denote it by $ \Sigma_{c}$.
+If the value of $ c $ is slightly above $H(L_1)$, then the energy hypersurface has only one connected component, and we denote it by $ \Sigma_{c}$ (or to be safer, we consider as $\Sigma_{c}$ the relevant low-energy component containing both primaries, since in principle there might be other connected components around the antipodal singularities which we disregard, since the third body cannot reach them for levels of energy just above $H(L_1)$).

+We restrict our analysis to this highly symmetrical configuration, i.e.\ the case of equal masses moving along a rotating relative equilibrium, because the two-body problem on a sphere is not integrable in general and for our approach we need explicit rotating relative equilibria.
+The geometry and dynamics of the (unrestricted) two-body problem on $\mathbb{S}^2$ have been studied in detail by Arsie and Balabanova: in \cite{ArsieBalabanova-collisions} they analyse collision trajectories and construct a regularisation via weighted blow-up, and in \cite{ArsieBalabanova-geometry} they determine the topology of the common level sets of the Hamiltonian and the Casimir and prove that, for sufficiently negative energy, these level sets carry a global contact form arising from a suitable Liouville vector field.
+These results provide the direct two-body antecedent of the contact-type analysis we carry out below for the restricted three-body problem.

+Other less symmetric rotating relative equilibria exist also for other ratios of the masses (see the very detailed \cite{Andrade} and \cite{Borisov2}).
+In principle, we expect similar results to hold also for a non-highly symmetric case as the one we are dealing with.